Theuniquejimmy/Your_Comics/README.md

     Comic Chat: Click ✨ AI Info anywhere in the app to instantly ask the AI about the selected comic.

-    🌐 Web Search: Browse and download new comics directly inside the app.
+    Web Search: Browse and download new comics directly inside the app.

-    🏷️ Batch Tagger: Select a folder of untagged comics to convert, verify, and tag them all.
+    Batch Tagger: Select a folder of untagged comics to convert, verify, and tag them all.

-🏗️ Building a Standalone Executable (.exe)

-If you want to turn this Python script into a native Windows application without a background console, package it using PyInstaller:

-    Install PyInstaller:
-    Bash

-    pip install pyinstaller

-    Build the app (forcing the inclusion of the web browser core):
-    Bash

-    pyinstaller --noconsole --onefile --hidden-import PyQt6.QtWebEngineCore yourcomics.py

     Your fully compiled yourcomics.exe will be waiting for you inside the newly created dist folder!